This webpage is updated regularly as information and resources become available. Last updated June 8, 2021.

 About Coronavirus (COVID-19)

 2019 coronavirus disease (COVID-19) is a respiratory disease that can lead to fever, coughing, trouble breathing and/or shortness of breath.
 While approximately 80% of cases lead to mild symptoms, there can be life-threatening cases, especially among older adults and those who have serious chronic medical conditions like heart disease, diabetes and lung disease.
-The virus is likely spread from cough and sneeze droplets, close contact with an infected individual, or by touching a surface contaminated with the virus and then touching your mouth, nose, or eyes.
+The virus is likely spread from cough and sneeze droplets and droplets produced by talking or breathing, close contact with an infected individual, or by touching a surface contaminated with the virus and then touching your mouth, nose, or eyes.

-According to the Centers For Disease Control (CDC), symptoms of the virus most commonly include fever with dry cough, shortness of breath, and pneumonia.
-Other symptoms reported include tiredness, headache, runny nose, sore throat, loss of sense of smell or taste, diarrhea, and body aches.
+According to the Centers For Disease Control (CDC), symptoms of the virus most commonly include fever with dry cough, shortness of breath, pneumonia, tiredness, headache, runny nose, sore throat, loss of sense of smell or taste, diarrhea, and body aches.
 Some people may have mild symptoms or no symptoms at all but may still be contagious.

 There are currently no vaccines available to protect against this new virus.
 Federal, state, and local health departments recommend these simple steps to help stop the spread of COVID-19: